rnzaws/ecs_poc/README.md

 template contains errors or there are system problems, this rule will match.
 For information on the errors this rule attempts to match, see the [CloudFormation Common Errors](http://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/CommonErrors.html) documentation.

-To test this event, add some random text to the service template that is not valid for a CloudFormation template and then trigger the build/release.
+TODO: How do we test this event?

-Currently, CodePipeline does not support notifications, so it is still possible for the deployment to fail without a notification.
+Currently, CodePipeline does not support notifications, so it is still possible for the deployment to fail without an event.
 To solve this problem, you can create a scheduled Lambda function to monitor your CodePipeline and CloudFormation stacks.

 ```json
 {